 This site is intended for health professionals only

-Neoadjuvant chemotherapy for colon cancer improves 2 year survival
+Neoadjuvant chemotherapy for colon cancer improves two-year survival

-Using neoadjuvant chemotherapy prior to operable colon cancer led to a reduction in residual or recurrent disease over the next 2 years
+Using neoadjuvant chemotherapy prior to operable colon cancer led to a reduction in residual or recurrent disease over the next two years.

-UK and Swedish researchers performing a randomised trial have found that giving neoadjuvant chemotherapy (NAC) to patients with operable colon cancer led to histopathologic down-staging and better 2-year disease control.
+UK and Swedish researchers performing a randomised trial have found that giving neoadjuvant chemotherapy (NAC) to patients with operable colon cancer led to histopathologic down-staging and better two-year disease control.

 Neoadjuvant chemotherapy and cancer surgery outcomes